Introducing Rules Automation: Stop rebuilding the same rule twice

 Picture a user revoking marketing consent in a preference center.

 Seconds later, their contact record updates.
-Audiences refresh across Braze, Iterable, and Klaviyo.
+A custom function refreshes audiences across Braze, Iterable, and Klaviyo.
 Their row in the Snowflake marketing schema gets tagged, and downstream views recompute.
-Custom audiences in Meta and Google sync.
+The same rule updates custom audiences in Meta and Google.
 Every action is recorded in a timestamped audit trail tied to the rule that fired.

 That’s the difference between documenting a rule and operationalizing one.